From underground caves to brewery tours, Yorkshire is packed full of awesome days out, even on rainy days…

 Turn your day indoors into a day of indulgence with a trip to the Turkish Baths and Spa in Harrogate.
 Although this is no ordinary spa.
 The Moorish design has been restored to its former glory with vibrant glazed brickwork, painted ceilings and ornate tiles in every room.
 It’s a stunning place to relax and float between heated chambers, relaxation beds and personalised treatments.
 Just because it’s wet outside, doesn’t mean you can’t enjoy a good soak indoors.

 The impressive architecture of this former industrial mill has been brilliantly adapted to offer an exemplary rainy day bolthole in Yorkshire.
 Now a UNESCO World Heritage Site, Salts Mill has been transformed from a cloth factory into a hub of creativity.
 Wander the 1853 Gallery which features works by legendary artist David Hockney, before making a pit stop at the ginormous, light-filled book shop on the second floor.
-Independent cafes and restaurants mean lunch is taken care of, and that’s before you’ve even visited any of the charming shops or the Saltaire History Exhibition.
+Independent cafes and restaurants mean lunch is taken care of, and that’s before you’ve even visited any of the charming shops.